 At this time there was a fashion for Junk rigs probably inspired by Haslar's "Jester".
 Coromandel was a Corribee under junk rig.

-A typical Dauntless sloop is clinker built with broad beam and (usually) a high peak gunter rig using tan sails.
-All boats are numbered (look on the sternpost) and these numbers are recorded by the class association - who will probably know not only the date of build but also the name of the shipwright. ! (how these records were obtained is a story in itself .
-Ed.)
+Designed by Reg Patten, the typical Dauntless sloop is clinker built with broad beam and (usually) a high peak gunter rig using tan sails.
+All boats are numbered (look on the sternpost)

 The Eventide was designed in 1958 by Maurice Griffiths

 and is still being built.
-Plans are available from the Eventide Owners Assoc.
+Plans are available.

 and to date 2300 sail numbers have been allocated of which there are probably